yuliana81santi/Portfolio_project/README.md

 ## Interesting bugs or problems

--**Burger Icon** - The burger icon was shown on the overlay menu.
-To solve this issue, I adjusted the header1 width.
+-**Burger Icon** - The burger icon was not shown on the overlay menu.
+To solve this issue, I adjusted the h1 width.

 -**Social Media Links** - I used JavaScript code to open the social media links in a new window but it only worked for the last one only.
 After consulting my mentor, He showed me a simpler way to do it, using HTML code only.